excubitrix/42cursus/cub3d/README.md

 # :large_orange_diamond: cub3d &ensp; ![42Project Score](https://badge42.herokuapp.com/api/project/floogman/cub3d)

-The aim of this project is to make a dynamic view inside a maze using ray-casting.
+The objective of this project is to make a dynamic view inside a maze using ray-casting.

 ## :small_orange_diamond: Instructions